scylladb/scylla-manager/docs/source/introduction-to-scylla-manager.rst

 Scylla Manager consists of three components:

-* Server - a daemon that exposes REST API
+* Server - a daemon that exposes a REST API
-* sctool - a command-line interface (CLI) for interacting with the Server over the REST API
+* sctool - a command-line interface (CLI) for interacting with the Server
-* Agent - a small executable, installed on each Scylla node.
-The Server communicates with the Agent over REST HTTPS.
-The Agent communicates with the local Scylla node over the REST HTTP.
+* Agent - a daemon, installed on each Scylla node, the Server communicates with the Agent over HTTPS

-The Server persists its data to a Scylla cluster which can run locally or can run on an external cluster (see `Use a remote database for Scylla Manager <../use-a-remote-db>`_ for details).
+The Server persists its data to a Scylla cluster which can run locally, or can run on an external cluster.

-Optionally (but recommended), you can add Scylla Monitoring Stack to enable reporting of Scylla Manager metrics and alerts.
+Optionally, but recommended, you can add Scylla Monitoring Stack to enable reporting of Scylla Manager metrics and alerts.
+Scylla Manager comes with its own Scylla Monitoring Dashboard.

-The diagram below presents a logical view of Scylla Manager with a remote backend datastore managing multiple Scylla Clusters situated in datacenters.
+The diagram below presents a view on Scylla Manager with a remote backend datastore, managing multiple Scylla Clusters.
 Each node has two connections with the Scylla Manager Server:

 * REST API connection - used for Scylla Manager and Scylla Manager Agent activities